CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

 6. Locate and expand the **A13 Communications security** compliance control.
 Click on the compliance domain **A13.2.
 Information transfer** and expand **A13.2.1.
 Information transfer policies and procedures** – Observe both _failed_ status.

    ![Remmediate function app](../Images/m4ex1step6.png)

+   > **Note** : If you don't see the failed status it means that fixes  are already applied, you can skip steps 6-8 and continue with next steps.

 7. You can also remediate assessments in this section.
 Click on the first assessment **Function App should only be accessible over HTTPS**.